Ostorlab/agent_tsunami/README.md

 ## Usage

-Agent Tsunami can be installed directly from the ostorlab agent store or built from the repository.
+Agent Tsunami can be installed directly from the ostorlab agent store or built from this repository.

  ### Install directly from ostorlab agent store